SDFIdk/vector_tiles_frontend/README.md

   {
     title: 'Klassisk', // The title displayed in the styling selector
     img: 'img/klassisk.png', // File location of the image to be diplayed in the styling selector
-    style: 'styles/klassisk.json' // File location of the style file }
+    style: 'styles/klassisk.json', // File location of the style file
+    id: 'b515c702380a' // A unique ID.
+Can be basically any truthy string.
+This one was generated using Math.random().toString(16).slice(2)
+  }
 ```